Fast read

 The importance of cleaning solar panels

 Solar panels are designed to convert sunlight into electricity.
 For them to achieve peak performance, it’s essential that they remain free from obstructions like leaves, bird droppings, branches, or accumulated dirt.
-Even a thin layer of dust can cause a drop in your solar panel’s output, and why this might be only a few per cent – it all adds up.
-While rain can wash away some of these impurities, a little rain is rarely enough.
-This means manual cleaning can enhance electricity production.
-The person cleaning the solar panels can also see if there is an issue.
-Such as loose clamps or any solar panel burn marks, the cleaning process also doubles up as a quick general maintenance check-up.
+Even a thin layer of dust can cause a drop in your solar panel’s power output, and why this might be only a few per cent – it all adds.

 For a more detailed check up we recommend a professional regular scheduled check up.

-DIY vs Professional
+DIY vs Professional Cleaners

-A significant portion of Australians choose the DIY cleaning route, primarily to save on costs.
-But this comes with its challenges.
 Firstly, climbing onto rooftops, especially if they’re steep, poses a risk.
 A single misstep could lead to injuries.
 The high costs of the hospital bill, or permanent damage to one’s health pale in comparison to the small savings for a clean solar panel.

-Secondly, without a professional’s trained eye, you could overlook potential system issues that a seasoned cleaner might spot during a routine cleaning session.
+Secondly, without a professional’s trained eye, you could overlook potential solar panel system issues that a seasoned cleaner might spot during a routine cleaning session.
 Professionals don’t just clean; they perform some system checks, ensuring all components are in good condition.

 Notably, many established solar installation companies in Australia now bundle cleaning services.
 It’s worth checking out their websites or directly reaching out to explore these options.
 Some even roll out attractive after-sales service plans, inclusive of cleaning services, offering homeowners peace of mind regarding the system’s longevity and efficiency.

-- Use clean water if possible, not water with impurities from a rainwater tank for example.
+1. Use clean water if possible, not water with impurities from a rainwater tank for example.
 This prevents residue build-up which can be caused by deposits in rain water.

 When to choose professional solar panel cleaning?